Dollar set for weekly gain, cyber outage unnerves investors

 The most recent run of data has painted a mixed picture of the British economy and complicated the chances of the Bank of England delivering a rate cut when it meets on Aug.
 1.

-The dollar index, which measures the U.S. currency against six others, was 0.14% higher at 104.29, up from a four-month low of 103.64 it touched on Wednesday.
+The dollar index, which measures the U.S. currency against six others, rose 0.17% to 104.33, above Wednesday's four-month low of 103.64.
 The index is set for a 0.2% gain for the week after two weeks of losses.

-The Swiss franc weakened by 0.12% to trade at 0.8887 francs, but was still set for a weekly gain of nearly 1%.
+The Swiss franc weakened by 0.12% to trade at 0.8895 francs, but was still set for a weekly gain of more than 0.5%.

 The Fed is scheduled to meet at the end of July, when markets anticipate a very low chance of the central bank cutting rates.
 Traders are pricing in 62 basis points of easing this year.